• Home

 Anorexia Nervosa (Typical and Atypical)

 Bulimia nervosa is an eating disorder characterized by recurrent episodes of binge eating—consuming large amounts of food in a short period with a sense of loss of control—followed by compensatory behaviors to prevent weight gain, such as self-induced vomiting, excessive exercise, fasting, or misuse of laxatives, diuretics, or other medications.
-Individuals with bulimia often have a distorted body image and an intense fear of gaining weight, though they may maintain a normal or abnormall weight.
+Individuals with bulimia often have a distorted body image and an intense fear of gaining weight, though they may maintain a normal or abnormal weight.
 Symptoms include preoccupation with food and body shape, secretive eating, and physical signs like sore throat, dental erosion, or electrolyte imbalances.
 It commonly affects adolescents and young adults, particularly females, but can occur in anyone.
-Treatment typically involves psychological therapy, nutritional counseling, and medical management.
-If you suspect you or a loved one is struggling with Bulimia Nervosa (BN), Healing Nutrition Therapy is here to help.
+Treatment typically involves psychological therapy, nutritional counseling, and medical management, which can also encompass anorexia nervosa treatment or avoidant restrictive food intake strategies.
+If you suspect you or a loved one is struggling with Bulimia Nervosa (BN), Healing Nutrition Therapy is here to help provide bulimia nervosa support.
 You might be wondering how to begin this recovery journey.
-It’s possible, you haven’t yet opened up about your struggle with food or perhaps you are looking to add a dietitian to your treatment team.
+It’s possible you haven’t yet opened up about your struggle with food or perhaps you are looking to add a dietitian for binge eating disorder help to your treatment team.
 Healing Nutrition Therapy is a team of expert eating disorder dietitians.
-We provide high quality eating disorder treatment for all eating disorders.
+We provide high-quality eating disorder treatment for all eating disorders, including diabulimia treatment.
 We help support clients to build a secure and comfortable relationship with food and body.

 Binge Eating Disorder